-Bombshell Alexa Collins Looks Smoking Hot On The Beach In Itty-Bitty Nude Bikini
+Bombshell Alexa Collins Looks Smoking-Hot On The Beach In Itty-Bitty Nude Bikini

 Others simply used emoji to express their admiration for the shot, with many opting for the flame and pink heart emoticons.

 To the delight of her fans, this is the second time that Alexa has shared to Instagram today.
-An earlier post from the model saw her in another nude bikini outlined in black piping — a look that sent temperatures soaring on her page, and had her fans in an absolute frenzy.
+An earlier post from the model saw her in another nude bikini outlined in black piping — a look that sent temperatures soaring on her page and had her fans in an absolute frenzy.

 Delivered To Your INBOX